sparkfun/MPU-9150_Breakout/README.md

+MPU-9150
+====
 These are the most up to date hardware and firmware files for the [MPU-9150 Breakout](https://www.sparkfun.com/products/11486) at SparkFun Electronics.

 The MPU-9150 is an accelerometer, gyro, and magnetometer all in a single package with an I2C interface.
+Here is the [datasheet](http://dlnmh9ip6v2uc.cloudfront.net/datasheets/Sensors/IMU/PS-MPU-9150A.pdf)

 The hardware directory contains the Eagle design files and the firmware directory contains an Arduino library with an example that send raw sensor data out of the serial port.